stan-hua/CytoImageNet/README.md

 **EXTRA NOTE**: All labels were converted to lowercase, which may make searching labels difficult, particularly with compound labels.

 ### Availability of Data
-The dataset will be available for download soon!
+We plan to make the dataset available on Kaggle.

 ---
 # Methods